-The current plan is to launch an initial system in the 8th Edition of CAP 437 around mid 2016.
+The current plan is to launch an initial system in the second phase of the 8th Edition of CAP 437 in early 2017.
 The scope of this system was discussed and agreed with the HCA Helideck Steering Committee and includes the following elements:

-- New heave rate measure (SHR) the modified version of this (hysteresis added) has been tested off-line on data from the Foinaven FPSO and the Alliance DSV; it should ideally be trialled in-service before being widely introduced. - Helideck traffic lights this addresses misreporting of deck motion which accounts for about a third of the related MORs. - Relative wind monitoring this addresses the West Navion accident scenario (G-BKZE, November 2001, which involved loss of vessel heading control), and the passage of line squalls while on-deck (NB: Also applicable to fixed helidecks.) - Initial MSI/WSI advisory only limits initial advisory limits will be produced for the S.Puma; it is intended that limits for the AW139 and S92 will follow. - New HMS display human factors design principles have been employed to develop an improved 'standard' display and to incorporate the additional information required for the new scheme.
+- New heave rate measure (SHR) the modified version of this (hysteresis added) has been tested off-line on data from the Foinaven FPSO and the Alliance DSV; it should ideally be trialled in-service before being widely introduced. - Helideck repeater lights (traffic lights) this addresses misreporting of deck motion which accounts for about a third of the related MORs. - Relative wind monitoring this addresses the West Navion accident scenario (G-BKZE, November 2001, which involved loss of vessel heading control), and the passage of line squalls while on-deck (NB: Also applicable to fixed helidecks.) - Initial MSI/WSI advisory only limits initial advisory limits will be produced for the S.Puma; it is intended that limits for the AW139 and S92 will follow. - New HMS display human factors design principles have been employed to develop an improved 'standard' display and to incorporate the additional information required for the new scheme.

 Following a competitive tender, Fugro GEOS were contracted to produce a prototype system for trials on Chevron's 'Captain' FPSO with Bristow Helicopters.
 The trial commenced on 27 April 2015 and, by mutual agreement at the 09 September progress meeting, was suspended in September 2015 pending implementation of some system improvements.
-Modified software is expected to be installed by end February and there is a possibility of extending the trial to a second vessel, Chevron's 'Alba'.
-No significant changes to the specification have been identified apart from the intensity of the helideck-mounted repeater lights.
-A set of non-Atex lights has been produced by Orga for evaluation onshore at Aberdeen.
-Once the intensity has been confirmed, Atex certificated pre-production prototypes will be produced for evaluation offshore.
+Modified software was installed during Q1 2016 and is functioning satisfactorily.
+The new system will now be installed on a second vessel, Chevron's 'Alba'.
+So far, no significant changes to the specification have been identified apart from the intensity of the helideckmounted repeater lights.
+A set of non-Atex lights was produced by Orga and evaluated by Bristow pilots onshore at Aberdeen.
+The specification for the lights has been confirmed and arrangements are being made for the provision of two sets of lights, one each for the Captain and Alba.
+These are currently expected to be installed on the vessels during Q2 2017.
+The trials will be restarted once the upgraded 'traffic lights' have been installed.